 The one I bought is a 50 inches 4-Section Tripod from Radioshack.
 I’m very content with it, and you can take pictures vertically.
 It’s not in stock for online, but I recommend you to just check in at your local Electronics/ Camera Accessories type of store.
 I bought this for about 25 bucks from my nearby Radioshack store.

-Good luck hunting!posted over 1 year ago
+Good luck hunting!posted almost 2 years ago